flavio-fernandes/mqtt2kasa/README.md

     # kasa will monitor the current state of the device every
     # poll interval, in seconds.
 You can override on a per device
     poll_interval: 11
+    # if devices support metering (aka emeter), use this poll
+    # interval to publish it.
+You can override on a per device
+    # emeter_poll_interval: 600
 locations:
     # coffee maker.
 To turn it on, use mqtt publish
     # topic: /coffee_maker/switch payload: on